devdashboard/devdashboard.github.io/README.md

 CURRENT USAGE
 -------------

-Currently used as a Dashboard to show the statistics related to Corona Virus 2019.
+Currently, this repository used as a Dashboard to show the statistics related to Corona Virus 2019.

 This repository is rendered in web browser as 'https://devdashboard.github.io'